aviyashchin/godlight/README.md

 * **Hades**: skellatal wariors spawn and attack whatever is near them (3 melee damage 1 ranged damage cannot leave hades area)
 * **Athena**: Attacks have a 10 percent chance to heal enemmeis (as much health as damage)
 * **Ares**: 10 less shield
-* **Aphrodite**: evry one in the aprodite area is drawn to each other (just enough to make them slower if they  try to run away)
+* **Aphrodite**: every one in the aprodite area is drawn to each other (just enough to make them slower if they  try to run away)
 * **Apollo**: your side of the screen turns really bright
 * **Artemis**: moonbeams randomly apear silver arrows rain down from them (1 arrow 3 dammage)
 * **Hephaestus**: your regullar attack does 5 less damage